 The sociolinguistics stream expanded in 2006 when Becky Childs came for two years (2006-2008).
 In 2006, Gerard Van Herk also joined the department as our Canada Research Chair in Regional Language and Oral Text.
 He was joined by the sociolinguist Paul DeDecker in 2010.
 Sara Mackenzie, a phonologist, joined in 2013, as did Maureen Scheidnes, appointed jointly to French and Linguistics and with a specialization in Second Language teaching.
 The department continued to need replacement personnel and Christophe dos Santos, a former student of Yvan’s, taught acquisition in 2008-09, while Degif Petros Banksira taught phonology in 2010-11.

-This fall we welcome our newest faculty member, Nicholas Welch, Canada Research Chair in Change, Adaptation and Revitalization of Aboriginal Languages, joined Linguistics in August 2018.
-He augments our Indigenous languages and documentary linguistics stream, working with the Tlicho language in the Northwest Territories, and with the Innu and Inuit of Labrador.
+Nicholas Welch, Canada Research Chair in Change, Adaptation and Revitalization of Aboriginal Languages, joined Linguistics in August 2018.
+He augments our Indigenous languages and documentary linguistics stream, working with the Tlicho people in the Northwest Territories, and with the Innu and Inuit of Labrador.

 In July 2020, Douglas Wharram was converted to tenure-track, and was jointly appointed to the Departments of Linguistics and MLLC (Modern Languages, Literatures, and Cultures).
 He continues to contribute his expertise in semantics and in Labrador Inuktitut.